ycheng2021/Anna-Cheng/README.md

 Project images for now will be placeholders and project links will go to other websites.

 ## About Me
 About me will be short since there is not much coding experience to elaborate on.
-Photo/avatar image will be a placeholder user icon for now.

 ### Links